CrimsonTheSadist/MIT-Opencourseware-Projects/README.md

 # MIT-Opencourseware-Projects
-Following MIT Opencourseware uploading my projects here This is simple to show that I am completing work
+Following MIT , OpenCourseWare, I am uploading my projects here
+This is simple to show that I am completing work